cleonadja/Boston-Housing-Data/README.md

 ## Domain
 This dataset describes hosuing value in the suburbs of Boston and was taken from the StatLib library at Carnegie Mellon University.

-Past usage of the dataset incclude regression diagnostis used in Belsley, Kuh & Welsch, 'Regression diagnostics ...', Wiley, 1980 with various transformations of the data as well as in 1993 by R. Quinlan in 'Combining Instance-Based and Model-Based Learning'.
+Past usage of the dataset incclude regression diagnostis used in Belsley, Kuh & Welsch, 'Regression diagnostics ...', in 1980 with various transformations of the data as well as in 1993 by R. Quinlan in 'Combining Instance-Based and Model-Based Learning'.

 ## Problem Statement